cobaltspeech/sdk-diatheke/README.md

 ### Tagging New Versions

 This repository has several components, and they need more than just a "vX.Y.Z" tag on the git repo.
-In particular, this repository has two go modules, one of which depends on the other, and in order to make sure correct versions are used, we need to follow a few careful steps to release new versions on this repository.
+We need to follow a few careful steps to release new versions:

-Step 1: Make sure all generated code and documentation is up to date.
+Step 1: Make sure all generated code is up to date.

 ```
 pushd grpc && make && popd
-pushd docs-src && hugo -d ../docs && popd
 git diff --quiet || echo "You have uncommitted changes.
 Please get them merged in via a PR before updating versions."
 ```